Lysxia/twentyseven/README.md

   or a counterclockwise quarter turn (e.g., `U3` or `U'`) equivalent to a sequence of three clockwise (`UUU`).

-  `twophase` then replies with a description of the resulting cube, if the moves are applied starting from the solved cube.
+  `twentyseven` then replies with a description of the resulting cube, if the moves are applied starting from the solved cube.
   (in the format above, with letters `ULFRBD` as colors).

-- The keyword `random`, `twophase` generates a random solvable cube.
+- The keyword `random`, `twentyseven` generates a uniformly random solvable cube.

-- The keyword `solverandom`. `twophase` generates a random solvable cube and solves it.
+- `quit` or `(EOF)` terminate the interactive session.

 Spaces are ignored.